charleskcisco/folio/README.md

 # Setup instructions

 ## Step 0: Ensure that your keyboard has the proper layout before enclosing it in your shell
-Keyboard layout .json files may be found on [ the FolioGithub](https://github.com/charleskcisco/folio).
+Keyboard layout .json files may be found on [the Folio Github](https://github.com/charleskcisco/folio).

 Download the appropriate layout (probably the "stabilized" version, unless you're on a very early prototype).